circleci/circleci-docs/jekyll/_cci2/enable-checks.md

 3. Click the **Manage GitHub Checks** button. ![CircleCI VCS Settings Page]( {{ site.baseurl }}/assets/img/docs/screen_github_checks_new_ui.png)
 4. Select the repositories that should utilize checks and click the Install button.

-After installation completes, the Checks tab in GitHub will be populated with workflow status information.
+After installation completes, the Checks tab when viewing a PR in GitHub will be populated with workflow status information, and from here you can rerun workflows or navigate to the CircleCI app to view further information.

 ## Checks Status Reporting

 CircleCI reports the status of workflows and all corresponding jobs under the Checks tab on GitHub.
-Additionally, Checks provides a button to rerun each workflow from GitHub Checks tab.
+Additionally, Checks provides a button to rerun all workflows configured for your project.

-After the rerun is initiated, CircleCI reruns the workflow from the start and reports the status in the Checks tab.
+After a rerun is initiated, CircleCI reruns the workflows from the start and reports the status in the Checks tab.
 To navigate to the CircleCI app from GitHub, click the **View more details on CircleCI Checks** link.

 **Note:** Your project will stop receiving job level status after GitHub Checks is turned on.
 You can re-enable this in the GitHub Status updates section of the **Project Settings** > **Advanced Settings** page in the CircleCI app.